lulzsun/libobs-sharp/README.md

 # libobs.NET
 This is a C# wrapper for libobs.
 It's intention is to provide straightforward API for building around the libobs library, creating applications on the .NET platform.

-This library is currently built around .NET 5 and LibObs 27.5.32.
+This library is currently built around .NET 7 and OBS 30.0.0.

 ## Development Notes
 1. Currently supports only a very limited amount of features mainly for the purpose of recording/encoding.
 It is mainly built for the use of my personal project, [RePlays](https://github.com/lulzsun/RePlays).